Elder Lady Erzhu

 Empress Erzhu (514–556) was an empress of the Xianbei-led Northern Wei dynasty of China.
 She was the wife of Emperor Xiaozhuang and a daughter of the paramount general Erzhu Rong.
-She later became a concubine of Northern Wei and Eastern Wei's paramount general Gao Huan.
+She later became a concubine of Northern Wei and Eastern Wei's paramount general and regent Gao Huan.
 In historical texts, she's often referred to by her final title of Princess Dowager of Pengcheng (彭城太妃).
 To distinguish her from Erzhu Zhao's daughter who married Yuan Ye, she's also referred to as Elder Lady Erzhu (大尔朱氏); while Yuan Ye's wife is referred to as Young Lady Erzhu (小尔朱氏).

 Background

 Lady Erzhu's father Erzhu Rong had been a hereditary chief of the Qihu (契胡) tribe, a branch of the Xiongnu, located at Xiurong (秀容, in modern Shuozhou, Shanxi), and during the agrarian rebellions during Emperor Xiaoming's reign had become increasingly powerful as a military general.
 Sometime during Emperor Xiaoming's reign, she became Emperor Xiaoming's concubine with the rank of Pin (嬪).
 She was described to be capable as a soldier, and she was able to use the bow well.

 In 528, Emperor Xiaoming, in a dispute with his mother Empress Dowager Hu over her overly favoring her lover Zheng Yan (鄭儼) and Zheng's associate Xu Ge (徐紇), conspired with Erzhu Rong to have him advance south toward the capital Luoyang to force Empress Dowager Hu to remove Zheng and Xu.
 When Empress Dowager Hu discovered this, she poisoned Emperor Xiaoming to death.
 Erzhu Rong refused to recognize the young emperor Yuan Zhao that she put on the throne, instead advancing on Luoyang, capturing it and throwing Empress Dowager Hu and Yuan Zhao into the Yellow River to drown.
 He also slaughtered a large number of imperial officials and made Emperor Xiaoming's father Emperor Xuanwu's cousin Yuan Ziyou emperor (as Emperor Xiaozhuang).